pynbgang/blog/_posts/2020-01-19-a-b-problem.markdown

     complexity.
 Time limit exceeded usually caused by infinite loop if your time complexity is the best.

+### lintcode error

+    Memory Limit Exceeded
+    Powered by LintCode FlashJudge
+    50%
+    50% test cases passedTotal runtime 111 ms
+    Input
+    100
+    -100
+    Expected
+    0
+    Hint
+    Your code cost too much memory than we expected.
+Check your space complexity.
+Memory limit exceeded usually caused by you create a 2D-array which is unnecessary.

 ## solution3

 ```python
 class Solution:
     def aplusb(self, a, b):